Jenishpr100/SpamPing/README.md

 # This is a spam bot!
-- This bot is ment to spam users with pings.
+- This bot is ment to automitically send substantial number of messages consisting pings.
 - in the code, line 8, it says:
 ```js
 const MESSAGE = "@everyone UwU UwU Nyaa Nyaa";